bpt26/usher_wiki/docs/source/UShER.rst

 Fasta2UShER
 --------------

 We also provide a tool, Fasta2UShER.py, that converts SARS-CoV-2 genomic data in fasta format into a merged VCF viable for input to UShER.
 Fasta2UShER.py can take a multiple sequence alignment (MSA) file as input (including standard MSA output from the `SARS-CoV-2 ARTIC Network protocol <https://artic.network/ncov-2019>`_).
 Fasta2UShER.py also possesses an input option for unalifgned SARS-CoV-2 data.
 In this case Fasta2UShER.py employs multiple alignment using Fast Fourier Transform (`MAFFT <https://mafft.cbrc.jp/alignment/software/>`_)) to construct an alignment for each user specified sequence with the SARS-CoV-2 reference.
 In addition, Fasta2UShER.py considers missing data and can automatically filter variants at `problematic sites <https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473/12>`_ (see also this `pre-print <https://www.biorxiv.org/content/biorxiv/early/2020/06/09/2020.06.08.141127.full.pdf>`_).
 Fasta2UShER no longer supports multiple msa files as input.
-If you possess multiple independently generated msa's, please remove gaps and use the unaligned input option.
+If you possess multiple independently generated MSAs, please remove gaps and use the unaligned input option.

 Input
 -------------